 While more convoluted than using a direct link, this approach helps ensure that your emails are not flagged as spam.

-You can specify for this parameter a dictionary of attachments where the filename is the key and the value is the base64-encoded contents.
+With this parameter, you can specify a dictionary of attachments where the filename is the key and the value is the base64-encoded content.
 The total size of all attachments must be less than 2 MB.
 Do note that some filetype extensions are restricted.

 Move from the events API to the transactional API